visore/QRealFourier/code/README.md

 with QComplexNumbers, each number has a real and imaginary part.

 ==========================================================================================
-=                                     The Main Class                                     =
+                                      The Main Class
 ==========================================================================================

 QRealFourier is the interface that should be used for all transformations.

-1. QFourierTransformer(int size = -1);
+1. QFourierTransformer(int size = -1, QString functionName = "");

-	Constructor with optional parameter.
+	Constructor with optional parameters.

-	The parameter specifies the fixed size of the FFT.
+	The first parameter specifies the fixed size of the FFT.
 The default is -1 which will result in a slower variable-sized FFT.
+	The second parameter specifies the window function to use.
+By default a rectangular window will be used.

 2. Initialization setSize(int size);